 These studies all show that religious practice improves habits that are associated with increased chances for success in life.

-The study also found that when both parents’ frequently worship, their children develop improved social skills, greater interpersonal skills at school, and protection “against internalizing problem behaviors,” protection against loneliness and sadness, and protection from overactive and impulsive behaviors.
+The study also found that when both parents frequently worship, their children develop improved social skills, greater interpersonal skills at school, and protection “against internalizing problem behaviors,” protection against loneliness and sadness, and protection from overactive and impulsive behaviors.

 Children who attend church are much less likely to pose behavioral problems while in school.

-Religious attendance has significant effect upon reducing behavioral risks.
+Religious attendance has a significant effect on reducing behavioral risks.
 Adolescents who attended weekly religious services were less likely to use drugs or alcohol, have delinquent behavior, get in trouble at school, or have poor grades in school as compared to their peers who did not go to church.
 Church attendance

 reinforces messages about working hard and staying out of trouble, orients [youth] toward a positive future, and builds a transferable skill-set of commitments and routines.